Q: Do you havethis plant/seeds for sale? How much does it cost?

 15-50-30).
 Of course, the conditions must be rght for blooming -

 Q: Please help!
 I purchased a Sunshine Tree (aka Erythrina indica-picta) from you which has done excellent until our last 2 hurricanes.
 Both times it fell to the side, but this time when I replanted and stood it up right, its just looking like its dying.
 The leave are brown and dry looking and those that aren't are looking droopy and just sad.
-It came back fine after Charley, but maybe the pounding wind/rain for a much longer time frame killed it??
+It came back fine after hurricane, but maybe the pounding wind/rain for a much longer time frame killed it??
 Please pass on any tips you can give for reviving - any local fertilizer you can recommend?

 A: Erythrina is a very